 (a) At the onset, a quiescent and horizontally homogenous two-layered CAP resides in the valley.
 Synoptic scale warming aloft modulates the upper stable layer, while the surface based inversion is affected by diurnally varying sensible heat fluxes.
-The layers are partially separated by a residual layer of weaker stability (Fig. 2.19a).
+The layers are partially separated by a residual layer of weaker stability (Fig. 2.15a).

-(b) Winds above the CAP increase as a disturbance approaches.
+- (b) Winds above the CAP increase as a disturbance approaches.
 A mountain wave develops in the stratified cross barrier flow over the upstream topography, generating downslope warming and accelerated winds.
 The plunging flow displaces and erodes the surface inversion, forming a frontal interface.
-Increased shear leads to KHW, especially at the top of the surface inversion layer (Fig. 2.19b).

-(c) The CAP tilts upward in the down wind direction, establishing a force balance between the internal hydrostatic pressure gradient, the external pressure gradient, and the wind stress acting on the CAP.
-As the CAP tilts, its southern edge advances through the valley as a warm front, providing warmer, windier, and cleaner air to southern locales (Fig. 2.19c, note that in this panel the schematic includes observed potential temperatures from soundings and surface stations at ~1100 UTC 3 December).

-(d) Some perturbation, such as a temporary reduction in wind stress or a wave modulated change in depth, disrupts the CAP force balance.
+Increased shear leads to KHW, especially at the top of the surface inversion layer (Fig. 2.15b). - (c) The CAP tilts upward in the down wind direction, establishing a force balance between the internal hydrostatic pressure gradient, the external pressure gradient, and the wind stress acting on the CAP.
+As the CAP tilts, its southern edge advances through the valley as a warm front, providing warmer, windier, and cleaner air to southern locales (Fig. 2.15c). - (d) Some perturbation, such as a temporary reduction in wind stress or a wave modulated change in depth, disrupts the CAP force balance.
 The CAP tilt partially collapses due to the unbalanced internal pressure gradient, sending a shallow density current propagating upwind through the valley and restoring the surface based inversion.
-Enhanced KHW mixing occurs in the wake of the density current (Fig. 2.19d).
+Enhanced KHW mixing occurs in the wake of the density current (Fig. 2.15d).

 Stages b-d repeat as the force balance is restored leading to a sequence of frontal advances and retreats over upwind portions of the valley.
 Meanwhile northern locales remain within the CAP throughout the evolution.
-Finally, the winds aloft diminish and the CAP tilt collapses for a final time, restoring horizontally homogenous and quiescent CAP conditions throughout the valley.
+Finally, the winds aloft diminish and the CAP tilt collapses for a final time, restoring horizontally homogenous and quiescent

+CAP conditions throughout the valley.

 While this simple schematic summary relies primarily on data from IOP-1, it nonetheless fits well with observations from many other CAPs, which are common in the SLV.
 For example, a similar sequence of step-like frontal temperature changes was observed at ISS-S during PCAPS IOP-4 (not shown).
 Moreover, many of the details of the IOP-1 CAP are similar to the evolution of the CAPs described by Whiteman et al. (2001) and Flamant et al. (2006).
-Namely, a CAP is displaced in strong pre-frontal downslope winds leading to a warm front that provides partial or complete valley ventilation.
+Namely, a CAP is displaced in strong prefrontal downslope winds leading to a warm front that provides partial or complete valley ventilation.
 In the present case, the CAP displacement is reversible, and CAP conditions are restored after winds abate.
 In other instances, however, a CAP may be completely removed, suggesting that irreversible turbulent mixing and spillover at the downwind end of the basin play an important role in CAP destruction.

-We conclude by noting that many of the key features in the trough-CAP interaction are meso- and micro-scale processes that are typically either poorly resolved or altogether unresolved in numerical forecast guidance.
+We conclude by noting that many of the key features in the trough-CAP interaction are meso- and microscale processes that are typically either poorly resolved or altogether unresolved in numerical forecast guidance.
 These unresolved processes strongly impact the CAP, and thus the forecasts for air quality.
-To further address the sensitivity of CAP removal to mountain waves, hydraulic jumps, KHW, and BSIW a companion study using a larger set of idealized large-eddy simulations than the single simulation used to generate Fig. 2.11 follows in the next chapter.
+To further address the sensitivity of CAP removal to mountain waves, hydraulic jumps, KHW, and BSIW, a companion study using a larger set of idealized Large-Eddy Simulations than the single simulation used to generate Fig. 2.8 will be forthcoming.